geoserver/geoserver/doc/en/user/source/webadmin/data/layergroups.rst

 ============

 A layer group is a container in which layers and other layer groups can be organized in a hierarchical structure.
 A layer group can be referred to by a single name in WMS requests.
 This allows simpler requests, as one layer can be specified instead of multiple individual layers.
-A layer group also provides a consistent, fixed ordering of the layers it contains, and can specify different (non-default) styles for layers.
+A layer group also provides a consistent, fixed ordering of the layers it contains, and can specify alternate (non-default) styles for layers.

 Layer group behaviour can be configured by setting its :guilabel:`mode`.
 There are 4 available values: